ChrisRdrq/What-s-in-your-Fridge/README.md

 ## Overview

-For General Assembly's Web Development Immersive project #3, we created a MEAN stack web application called "What's in Your Fridge?".
+For General Assembly's Web Development Immersive project #3, we created a MEAN stack web application called "What's in your Fridge?".
 WIYF is the recipe generator for the busy cook.

 The app allows users to create an account and log in.
 The user can then input an ingredient into a search bar, and the query will return recipes containing that ingredient.
 The user can view a list of all api recipes, as well as recipe-specific details, including cook time, ingredients, and directions.